2015 VMI Keydets football team

-Projected depth chart

 Schedule

 VMI released its schedule on February 3, 2015.
 The schedule features six home games and five road contests.
 VMI will face Ball State on the road in the season opener on a Thursday night.
 The home opener will be September 12 against Pioneer League member Morehead State.
 The Keydets will play one team from the commonwealth of Virginia, Richmond, after not playing a team from Virginia in 2014.
 VMI will host conference rivals Samford, Chattanooga, Wofford, and Western Carolina, and will travel to Furman, Mercer, and The Citadel.